 A request might contain headers, query parameters, a body and path parameters that need to be parsed, validated and used in controller code.
 Bindings are annotations added to variables that perform this parsing and validation automatically.
 Appropriate error responses are sent when a bound value can't be parsed into expected type or validation fails.

 Bindings cut down on boiler plate code and reduce testing surface, making development faster and code easier to reason about.
 For more information on bindings, see the guide on Resource Controllers.

 Application store information in databases for persistence.
 Writing database queries by hand is error-prone and doesn't leverage static analysis tools that are so valuable in a Dart application.
 Aqueduct's ORM (Object-Relational Mapping) provides statically-typed queries that are easy to write and test.

-Your application's data model is defined by model object types.
+Your application's data model is defined by creating Dart classes.
+Each class is mapped to a database table, and each property of that class is mapped to a column in that table.
 Aqueduct's command-line tool generates database migration files that detect changes in your data model that can be applied to a live, versioned database.
 A data model can also be represented as a JSON object to build tools on top of your application.

 For more details, see the guide on Authorization.

 OAuth 2.0 is a standardized authorization framework.
 Aqueduct contains a specification-compliant implementation of an OAuth 2.0 server that can be integrated directly into your application, or stood up alone to provide an authorization server for federated services.
 This implementation is easily customizable - it can store authorization artifacts - like tokens and client identifiers - in different types of databases or use stateless authorization mechanisms like JWT.
 The default implementation leverages the Aqueduct ORM to store artifacts in PostgreSQL.

 For more details, see the guide on Databases.